 Today, different types of data are generated, transmitted, retained, or shared for different purposes, including the operation of the vehicle.
 These include:

-Data generated in an auto, but not transmitted outside the vehicle, that is necessary for the operation of the vehicle:
+Data generated in a vehicle, but not transmitted outside the vehicle, that is necessary for the operation of the vehicle:

 Within a car, computer systems constantly exchange data to ensure the smooth operation of the vehicle.
 From steering to braking, crash avoidance, and acceleration, dozens of onboard computers simultaneously share information as consumers travel down the highway.
-This data is not transmitted outside, or retained in the long-term computer memory, of the vehicle -- unless it is part of a subscription service, in which case owner consent is required under the Privacy Principles.
+In most cases, this data is not transmitted outside or retained in the long-term computer memory of the vehicle.

 Data transmitted outside of the vehicle:

-Certain functions can require the transmission of data outside the vehicle.
-For example, automatic crash notification systems transmit data so that emergency responders can be directed to crash scenes with information on the nature of the crash.
-Diagnostics systems may transmit data outside the car to identify potential maintenance issues.
+Certain subscription services can require the transmission of data outside the vehicle.
+For example, automatic crash notification systems transmit data so that emergency responders can be directed to crash scenes with information on the location and nature of the crash.
+Diagnostics systems may transmit data outside the car to help consumers identify potential maintenance issues.

 Data transmitted into and out of the vehicle: